SalishSeaCast/SalishSeaNowcast/docs/figures/site_view_fig_metadata.rst

    but the PID number will be different.
    The web server is now running in this terminal session.
-   You can stop it with :kbd:`Ctrl-C` when you are finished.
+   You can stop it with :kbd:`Control-c` when you are finished.

 #.
-Use your browser to navigate to :kbd:`http://localhost:6543/nemo/results/`.
+Use your browser to navigate to ``http://localhost:6543/nemo/results/``.
    From there you should be able to navigate to the page that will show you the figures for the date that you ran the :py:mod:`make_plots` worker for;
    for our test of the :py:mod:`nowcast.figures.research.tracer_thalweg_and_surface` figure module,